After my suggested triage, and ensuring good contact with the TP, (or indeed, instead of this) the judge has a wide range of options available.

 Here, the court makes the order it thinks appropriate and empowers CAFCASS to monitor the APs compliance with that order, and report to the court any failure to comply with the order it has made.
 This can be useful.

 Guardians Ad Litem

 Guardians though tend to be ‘in the CAFCASS mould’.
 They will believe, or say they believe, that what is best for the child is what the child says it wants and tend not to go too deeply into the vexed question of the ascertainable wishes of the child (as required by the Act, as Mrs Justice Parker points out), or, even more importantly, what is in the best long-term interests of the child.
-On balance UKAP is not convinced that Guardians are helpful.
+On balance I remain to be convinced that Guardians are helpful.
 The idea is good – it’s just the practice that’s bad.

 Independent Social Workers (ISWs)

 Well, you could get a report from an ISW.
 They charge about £1,000 or so, cheaper than a specialist psychologist.
 But where are these people from?
 Where were they trained?
 What is their world view?
 Well, you can guess… they tend to be ex-CAFCASS.
 That is not good.
 Maybe when CAFCASS and ISWs have better training, this would be useful, but PA training is not mandatory for CAFCASS officers, and, as it is optional, the uptake for PA courses is disgracefully low.

 There are a number of problems here.
 Firstly, there are not many psychologists in the country that specialise in PA (maybe ten!).
 And you must have a specialist.